Awale-Abdi/Python-End-to-End-Data-Analysis/README.md

 ## 📊 Overview

 This solo-developed project explores over **843,000 Los Angeles crime reports** (2020–2023) using **Python-powered data analysis** to uncover when, where, and how crimes occur.
-Originally a group case study, I fully **replicated and restructured the project independently** in a Jupyter Notebook, applying a structured and reproducible workflow from raw ingestion to insight.
+I executed the full project lifecycle in a Jupyter Notebook, applying a structured and reproducible workflow from raw ingestion to insight.

 With over **180MB of real-world LAPD data**, this project demonstrates my ability to work with **large-scale datasets**, handle **complex feature engineering**, and conduct **hypothesis-driven public safety analysis**.
 I hosted the raw CSV on **AWS S3** to ensure accessibility and demonstrate end-to-end thinking beyond GitHub’s file size limits.